 Registering a complaint with the Pennsylvania Department of Education

-Complaints about the College may also be filed with the Pennsylvania Department of Education.
+Complaints about the College, including those considered misrepresentation, may also be filed with the Pennsylvania Department of Education.